Genomic Data Analysis Online Graduate Certificate

-Driving Careers with Specialized Training in Genomic Data Analysis
+Driving Careers with Specialized Courses in Genomic Data Analysis

-A 12-Credit 100% Online Graduate Program Steeped in Genetic Data Analysis Technique
+A 12-Credit, 100% Online Graduate Program Teaching Practical Skills in Bioinformatics and Genomic Data Analysis

-Developed and taught by UConn’s Institute of Systems Genomics, the Genomic Data Analysis Online Graduate Certificate program provides an exceptional opportunity for students to gain specialized training in the analysis of high throughput genomic data, without committing to a multi-year full-time graduate degree.
+Developed and taught by the faculty at UConn's Computational Biology Core in the Institute of Systems Genomics, the Genomic Data Analysis Online Graduate Certificate program provides an exceptional opportunity for students to gain specialized training in bioinformatics and computational biology without committing to a multi-year full-time graduate degree.
 The 100% online graduate certificate can be completed in one year.

-Meet the Growing Demand for Genomic Data Analysis Skills
+Meet the Growing Demand for Bioinformatics Data Skills

-As the field of genetics and genomics continues to grow rapidly, the demand for individuals with specialized skills and knowledge in genomics data analysis is on the rise.
-UConn’s Genomic Analysis Certificate is designed to equip students with the practical skills and theoretical knowledge needed to extract and communicate insight from large genetic datasets.
-The curriculum consists of four highly interactive and UConn faculty-led online courses introducing students to key concepts in genomics and bioinformatics.
-The courses further facilitate active learning opportunities, developing technical skills through real-time analysis of high throughput genetic data.
+As the field of genetics and genomics continues to grow rapidly, the demand for individuals who can rigorously and reproducibly extract insight from large 'omic datasets is on the rise.
+UConn’s Genomic Analysis Certificate is designed to equip students with the practical skills and theoretical knowledge to accomplish this.
+The curriculum consists of four highly interactive, UConn faculty-led online courses introducing students to key concepts in the analysis of genomic data, and provides extensive hands-on experience analyzing high-throughput sequencing data on the UConn Health Center's high performance computing cluster.

 Upon completion of the program, students will have the skills to: